raagan-u/docs/docs/developers/sdk/nodejs/Quickstart.md

     // provide btcAddress only when the source chain and destination chain is bitcoin btcAddress?: <YOUR_BITCOIN_TESTNET_ADDRESS>,
   },
+  // Optional: affiliateFee allows integrators to earn a commission per swap
+  // Provide one or more fee splits, specifying recipient address, chain, and asset
+  // Asset must be from the supported set; integrators can choose between USDC and cbBTC affiliateFee?: [
+    {
+        address: <ADDRESS_1>,
+        chain: "ethereum",
+        asset: <USDC_HTLC_ADDRESS>,
+        fee: 10 // in bps
+    },
+    //...
+Add more splits as needed
+  ]
 };

 const swapResult = await garden.swap(swapParams);